douglascarson/douglascarson.github.io/posts/public/az-900-study-notes.md

 ## Azure AD
 * Azure AD is an Identity source that is created automatically once you create a new subscription
 * It performs `authentication` and `authorisation`
-## Azure Active Directory Domain Services
+## Azure Active Directory Domain Services (Azure AD Domain Services)
 * Azure AD DS provides the same services as on-prem MS AD DS such as:
     * Ability to join domains
     * GPOs